benjohnbarnes/Service/README.md

 * Given an `Input` they ask the network the right question.
 * Given a network response, they produce the appropriate `Output`

+## Integrator POV of a `Service`

+An integrator wants to instantiate units that expect various `Service` types.
+It doesn't care what a `Service` does or how it works.
+It just needs a way to get services and to inject where they are required.
+An Integrator is happy if, given some sort of generic facility, they can ergonomically obtain instances of services for their units.
+They'd like to be able to have high level control of that facility so that all services can be pointed at a different backend environment, or entirely replaced with stubbed out scenarios that read from files.

 ## A motivating example

 Here's an example of a search service exposed by a "Catalogue" module for use by its clients.

 ```
 import Service
-public typealias CatalogueSearchService = Service<[ItemQuery], Result<[ItemResult], CatalogueError>>
+public typealias CatalogueSearchService =
+    Service<[ItemQuery], Result<[ItemResult], CatalogueError>>
 ```

-Note: no implementation is provided (yet) for this service, and that's fine because clients don't care about this!
-The service is helpful already because we can use it in client modules and test those modules.
+Note: no implementation is provided (yet) for this service, and that's fine because clients won't care about implementation details!
+The service declaration is already helpful because we can use it in client modules and tests of those modules.

 A unit using Catalogue module's search might look like this: